Cadbury: South Africa

 Cadbury was introduced to South Africa in 1903 by the Cadbury brothers, Richard and George.
 The brothers appointed a sales agent to sell their products to the locals.
 The brand's popularity grew such that in 1926, the South African arm of Cadbury was formed and plans were made to construct a local chocolate manufacturing plant.

 Cadbury broke ground with a chocolate plant in Port Elizabeth in 1930.
 By 1938, the first locally produced moulded Cadbury Dairy Milk chocolate slabs were produced.
 The first slabs of chocolate produced were the Milk, Nut Milk, Milk Fruit, Nut Brazil, Fruit & Nut and Bournville variety of Cadbury products.

 In the 1950s, the Port Elizabeth factory was expanded to include a new laboratory in order to start producing new products, such as the Flake and Crunchie Bar (1960s).
 By the 1970s, the factory was expanded again to add a new Raw Materials Store and crumb silos.
 These have since become a local landmark.
 The same factory still produces some of the supply of Cadbury chocolate in South Africa.

 In 2011, Kraft Foods, the company that then owned Cadbury, announced that it would be launching a fair-trade Dairy Milk chocolate bar on the South African market.
 The product had been available in other countries where Cadbury operated since 2009.
 The South African operation of Cadbury has a completely Africa-based supply chain, with cocoa beans bought in Ghana and the chocolate bars made in the factory at Port Elizabeth.

+Nigeria

+Cadbury's history in Nigeria dates back to the 1950s when it began sourcing for cocoa and also importing bulk products and repacking it into tins for sale in the country.
+Later finding increasing market opportunities in the country, the group set up a manufacturing facility in January 1965.
+The firm became a publicly quoted company in 1976 when Cadbury Schweppes sold 20% of its interest in the firm.